MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-amplify.md

 For information on the default properties of sections and its columns, see [Add sections and columns on a SharePoint modern page](https://support.microsoft.com/office/add-sections-and-columns-on-a-sharepoint-modern-page-fc491eb4-f733-4825-8fe2-e1ed80bd0899).

-However, the following deviations have occurred in the default properties of sections and its columns:
+However, the following formatting changes have occurred in the default properties of sections and its columns:

 1. When you use the **Two columns** and **Three columns** layout options to organize your content, the content gets stacked into a single column like the content published using the **One Column** layout option.